microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - REALTIME_DEPLOYMENT_CONFIG: relative path to the realtime_config.json file.
 - DATA_CONFIG_PATH: relative path to the data_config.json.

-**Step n.** In the following files, locate the string "- group:" and set the value to the name of the variable group created above.
-- model_ci.yml
-- model_pr.yml
-- infra_provision_bicep_pipeline.yml
-- infra_provision_terraform_pipeline.yml

 **Step n.**  In all batch_config.json and realtime_config.json files, provide a unique name for the following properties.
 - BATCH_CLUSTER_NAME: The unique name for a cluster to be used for batch inferencing.
 **Since this is created by the Infrastructure deployment, the name must match the value in /config/infra_config.yml**